block-core/angor-blog/src/content/posts/Angor vs. Traditional Crowdfunding/index.md

 #### Angor:
 Borderless Transactions: Utilizing Bitcoin allows for seamless global transactions, enabling anyone with internet access to participate.

-Cryptocurrency Advantage: The use of cryptocurrency bypasses traditional banking systems, offering a more inclusive and accessible platform for global users.
+Cryptocurrency Advantage: The use of Bitcoin bypasses traditional banking systems, offering a more inclusive and accessible platform for global users.

 ### 6. Community and Support